 This recipe comes to us from Kickstarter backer Shaneh Woods, who told us that this was her favorite slow cooker recipe, so we had to try our hand at adapting it for her Suvie!
 There are few ingredients, but combined they provide a punch of flavor.
 Here we use chuck roast, a classic cut for slow cooking, tangy and spicy pepperoncini peppers, butter, and a combination of dry ranch dressing and au jus gravy mix.
 The ranch and the au jus mix are time-saving shortcuts that bring maximum flavor with minimal work.
 We’ve paired the pot roast with a side of simple red potatoes, which soak up the juice from the pot roast.
 If you want a more cohesive sauce you can pour the juices from the pot roast into a skillet, bring to a boil, and then whisk in the dissolved cornstarch mixture.
 Cook, whisking constantly, until the sauce has thickened, about 3 to 5 minutes.

 - 2 lbs chuck roast, cut into 2-inch cubes

 - 2 tbsp cornstarch (optional) dissolved in 2 tbsp water

 Pat beef dry and transfer to a Suvie pan.
 Cut 2 tbsp of the unsalted butter into 4 cubes.
 Add the au jus gravy mix, dry ranch dressing, unsalted butter, pepperoncini peppers and liquid to the pan.
 Stir to combine.
-Cover tightly with aluminum foil and transfer to the top right zone of your Suvie.
+Cover tightly with aluminum foil.

 The great thing about beef is that it can be paired with pretty much any medium to full-bodied red wine.
 To really get the best out of this hearty meal though we recommend a robust a rustic red wine like Cabernet Sauvignon.